adskevin/react-binary-to-decimal/README.md

 ## Deployed project

-You can access the result of this project trought the following link:
+You can access the result of this project through the following link:

 https://react-bin2dec.netlify.com/